henkbirkholz/draft-birkholz-tuda/draft-birkholz-tuda.md

 ## Attestation and Verification

-TUDA is a family of protocols that packages results from specific attestation and verification activities.
+TUDA is a family of protocols that package results from specific attestation and verification activities.
 The attestation activities of TUDA are based on a hardware root of trust that provides the following capabilities:

 * platform Configuration Registers (PCR) that store measurements consecutively and represent the chain of measurements as a single measurement value,
 * restricted signing keys that are can only be accessed if a specific signature about measurements can be provided as authentication, and